-While they add some heft to your phone, they reduce the risk of cracked screens or broken phones.
+While they add some heft to your mobile, they reduce the risk of cracked screens or broken mobiles.

 If you catch a good deal, the case will cost less than a few months of insurance payments.

-If you still want insurance, consider setting aside a small sum yourself in a separate account each month instead of paying endlessly to your carrier’s insurance plan.
+If you still want insurance, consider setting aside a small sum yourself in a separate account each month instead of paying endlessly to your network’s insurance plan.

-Once you’ve stashed away enough for a new phone, you can avoid the monthly “premiums” while still enjoying a sense of protection.
+Once you’ve stashed away enough for a new mobile, you can avoid the monthly “premiums” while still enjoying a sense of protection.